URiem/art-school/README.md

 ### Skeleton

 As described in the previous section with the aid of wireframes, the website includes for pages, which all have a consistent header and footer.
 The home page includes several calls to action, which link to the about page and the contact page.
+The gallery has an interactive caption feature.
+Here are more details of the various page features:

 #### Header
 <details>